Loading

 How to post a job

-Go to Jobs > Post a Job.
+Go to Hire talent > Post a job.
 Choose to create a job post manually, or get started faster by using the Job Post Generator powered by Uma, Upwork's Mindful AI.

 Note: You’ll be asked to verify your phone number before your job is posted to keep our marketplace safe.